Accredited By The Virginia State Board Of Pharmacy

 Major: Pharmacy Technician

 Purpose: The Pharmacy Technician program is designed to prepare students to assist and support licensed pharmacists in providing health care and medications to patients.
 Students will obtain a broad knowledge of pharmacy practice and be skilled in the techniques required to order, stock, package, prepare, and dispense medications under the supervision of a licensed pharmacist.
-Program graduates will be eligible to take the Virginia Pharmacy Technician Exam and the National Pharmacy Technician Certification Examination.
+Program graduates will be eligible to take the Virginia State Pharmacy Technician Exam as well as either national examination.

 Academic Admission Criteria